 - Tell kids to wear clothes and shoes that do well when wet.

-- Warmer, sunnier weather means you’ll have to remind students to apply and reapply sun protection — especially when including water games.
+- Warmer, sunnier weather means you must remind students to apply and reapply sun protection, especially when including water games.

-- Have them bring towels and a possible change of clothes if they are returning to classes after the Field Day.
+- Have them bring towels and a possible change of clothes if they return to classes after Field Day.

 - Prep all your materials beforehand.
-Buckets, trough, hose, sponges, cups, PVC pipes, water balloons, etc.
+Buckets, troughs, hoses, sponges, cups, PVC pipes, water balloons, etc.

 Sportime Field Day Activity Guide

-If the weather fails, it’s a good idea to have some non-water activities ready to go.
+If the weather fails, it’s a good idea to have some non-water activities ready.
 Don’t forget to take advantage of the free Field Day Activity Guide from the experts here at School Specialty PE.
-The guide includes cooperative, parachute, races and relay activities for students of all ages.
+The guide includes cooperative, parachute, races, and relay activities for students of all ages.

 View the Field Day Activity Guide